 www.Turnitin.com: Students are required to submit each of the major writing assignments to Turnitin.com where these pieces will be vetted for authenticity and plagiarism.
-Essays will need to be posted to Canvas, and they will be automatically submitted to Turnitin.com.
-Essays not submitted to Canvas will not receive feedback and will not earn any credit.
+Revised drafts of Major Essays not submitted to Canvas will not receive feedback and will not earn any credit.